GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 ## Known Limits

 The application will only display graphs for queries.
 Load jobs etc do not result in query stages being output.

+Clicking the get projects when not yet logged in will result in a login process being started instead.
+Users need to click on get projects button again after login was successful.